Article Overview: Best Black History Sites, Best Black History National Parks

 Beale Street was also home to many black-owned businesses, clubs, restaurants, and shops and was the headquarters of Ida B. Wells’ anti-segregationist newspaper, Free Speech.
 The newspaper office was housed in the historic First Baptist Church (Beale Street), which was built by a congregation of freed slaves.

-Beale Street would become a legendary place in the first half of the 20th century.
+Beale Street became a legendary place in the first half of the 20th century.
 It was during this period when it served as the inspiration behind many blues hits and creative works by musicians such as W.C.
 Handy, who wrote “Beale Street Blues.”

 Things To See & Places To Go